-Integration and consolidation of issues
+Step 2 Integration and Consolidation of Issues

 We integrated and consolidated the 470 social issues by organizing similar items and taking into account relevancy to the Group.
-Based on the results, we tentatively evaluated importance based on relevancy to the Group's value creation process and stakeholder expectations and demands and identified 31 materialities.
+Based on the results, we tentatively evaluated importance based on relevancy to the Group's value creation process and stakeholder expectations and demands and selected 31 materialities.

-Stakeholder engagement
+Step 3 Stakeholder engagement

-We conducted interviews of management staff and experts with high levels of knowledge in specialized fields.
-We also gathered opinions regarding the importance of social issues from within the Company and society.
+We conducted interviews of management staff and experts with high levels of knowledge in specialized fi elds.
+We also gathered opinions regarding the importance of social issues from within the Group and society.

-Management Comment President and Representative Director Sound and sustainable management requires an emphasis on the opinions of independent outside directors, arrangement of issues, and investigation of the details of measures.
-Yuji Okuma Sound and sustainable management requires an emphasis on the opinions of independent outside directors, arrangement of issues, and investigation of the details of measures.
-Director, Operating Officer Hironori Nishikawa Responsible for general administration In a society with an aging population and advances in the Internet of things (IoT), business will be born from services that combine various issues and can be provided in an integrated manner divisions When engaging in the resort business, it is necessary to take measures to mitigate environmental impact from business activities with regard to the issue of climate change.
+President and Representative Director Yuji Okuma emphasi directors the deta Sound a emphasi directors and sustainable management requires an is on the opinions of independent outside s, arrangement of issues, and investigation of ils of measures.
+Indicate the sustainable management requires an is on the opinions of independent outside s, arrangement of issues, and investigation of ils of measures. iety with an aging population and advances in rnet of things (IoT), business will be born

+Director, Operating Officer Hironori NishikawaResponsible for general administration divisions

+- In a society with an aging population and advances in the Internet of things (IoT), business will be born from services that combine various issues and can be provided in an integrated manner - When engaging in the resort business, it is necessary to take measures to mitigate environmental impact from business activities with regard to the issue of climate change.